Josh-Powlison/showpony/readme.md

 # What media can I work in with Showpony?

-Currently Showpony can be used for the following media effectively:
+Showpony has been reasonably tested with:

 * Comics

-Engines in the works and testing phases are:
+Although it also supports:

+* Visual Novels
+* Kinetic Novels
-* Visual/Kinetic Novel
+* Interactive Fiction
 * Video
 * Audio
-* Interactive Fiction
-* Straight HTML files
+* Straight HTML files (for more flexibility)

+I also plan to add support for:

+* Screenplays
+* Stageplays
+* Videogames (will likely be limited)

 ## How hard is it to add to my webpage?